Barbara Ann Crancer: Personal life

-Crancer is married to Robert E. Crancer (born November 17, 1936) since 1961.
-They have one daughter, Barbara Josephine Crancer (born 1963).
+Crancer was married to Robert E. Crancer (b.
+November 17, 1936) from 1961 until his death in 2023.
+They have one daughter, Barbara Josephine Crancer (b.
+1963) and one grandson.

 Her younger brother is James P. Hoffa, former president of the Teamsters Union.
 While the siblings grew up in Detroit, the Hoffa family also spent time at their summer cottage in Orion Township, Michigan.